bsdfbenchmark/bbm/README.md

 will produce "docs/html/index.html" in the "build" directory.

-You can also find the latest version of the documents on [ReadTheDocs](https://bbm.readthedocs.io/en/latest/index.html).
+You can also find the documentation on [ReadTheDocs](https://bbm.readthedocs.io/en/latest/index.html).

 ## Support